 The first thing I want to tell you about is an amazing calculator that we have created Click Here.
-Now, you can plug in your specific information and it can give you everything that you need to know about your health and what you can do moving forward.
+Now, you can plug in your specific information and it can give you everything that you need to know about your health.

 Today you can take it a step further and find your own optimal ranges.

 There is nothing else like it that I’ve seen online and I think it will be really helpful.
-You can plug in as many of your thyroid results as you have and it will instantly let you know what your best thyroid levels are based on your age, gender, and health status.
+You can plug in as many of your thyroid results as you have and it will instantly let you know what your best thyroid levels.
+This is based on your age, gender, and health status.

-You can access your Optimal Range Calculator Here.
+Access your best thyroid level and Optimal Range Calculator Here.